beyerh/gmocu/README.md

 Check for completeness of the glossaries and duplicates of plasmid entries.

-#### JBEI/ice
+#### JBEI/ice, Filebrowser, GDrive

-Upload plasmid entries to JBEI/ice if configured in the Settings.
+Upload plasmid entries to the services configured in the Settings (JBEI/ice, local Filebrowser instance, Google Drive folder).
 Each upload will overwrite the information on the server.
-When ```Only new plasmids``` is checked, GMOCU will only upload entries with plasmid names that do not yet exist in the respective folder on the ICE server.
-Another way to update the information of a single plasmid, e.g. after editing is by pressing the ```ICE``` button in the top right corner of the ```Plasmid data``` tab.
+Another way to update the information of a individual plasmid entries, e.g. after editing, is by pressing the ```UP``` button in the top right corner of the ```Plasmid data``` tab.
 See the [video tutorial](#jbei-ice).

-#### Filebrowser

-Upload plasmid genebank files and any files attached as "Attachement" together with a text file containing plasmid data in a folder tree to a local Filebrowser server (see below for configuration).

 #### GMO